vijpandaturtle/yum-pizza-portfolio/README.md

 ### How I Optimized the Code

-1. ==For the first part of the project, I had to improve the initial load time.
-The best way to do that is to optimize the critical rendering path.==
+1. For the first part of the project, I had to improve the initial load time.
+The best way to do that is to optimize the critical rendering path.
  There are a number of methods to do this:

 * Inlining the css